archway-network/archway-docs/docs/create/guides/my-first-dapp/deploy.md

 ```

 :::note
 If you instantiate without using `--args` you'll be prompted by the CLI to enter that information.
-If your dApp contract doesn't take any constructor arguments use `'{}'` to denote `null` arguments.
+If your dapp contract doesn't take any constructor arguments use `'{}'` to denote `null` arguments.
 :::

 So why are we sending our constructor as `{"count":0}` and how can we verify it's correct?